stryker-mutator/stryker-js/docs/guides/svelte.md

 custom_edit_url: https://github.com/stryker-mutator/stryker-js/edit/master/docs/guides/svelte.md
 ---

-Stryker supports Svelte projects out-of the box as of svelte version `>=3.30`.
-It will also mutate `.svelte` files using you're version of the svelte compiler.
+Stryker supports Svelte projects out-of-the-box as of Svelte version `>=3.30`.
+It will also mutate `.svelte` files using your installed version of the svelte compiler.

 <details>